mavryk-network/flexmasa/README.md

         --ticket-alias my_tickets
 ```

-The tx-client command, `mint-and-deposit` is a layer one contracts call which
+The tx-client command, `mint-and-deposit` is a layer one contract call which
 mints ticket and deposits them to the target address.
 Below is a truncated
 example of the calls output.